Uncertainty Estimation of Transformers' Predictions via Topological Analysis of the Attention Matrices: Methodology

 \subsection{Testing Method}

-The search for a suitable metric for our problem is complicated due to the fact that uncertainty estimation belongs to the class of unsupervised problems.
-There are no targets for a measure of the model's confidence in its prediction in the training dataset.

-In order to correctly evaluate the estimate of model uncertainty, we focus on the correlation between the confidence of the model and the accuracy of its predictions.
-We use the following test pipeline: \begin{itemize} \item For each of the $N$ test samples, we get the prediction of the neural network and the Confidence Score. \item We rank objects by Confidence Score in ascending order: from less confident objects to more confident ones.
-We calculate and save the accuracy score on the whole test dataset. \item We iteratively remove the $r$ least confident samples and calculate the metric on $N - ir$ remaining samples, where $i$ is the iteration number. \item On the graph, we display the dependence of the accuracy score for the remaining subset on the portion of removed objects $\frac{ir}{N}$ \end{itemize} The graph of the obtained dependence is called Accuracy Rejection Curve ~\cite{Nadeem2009AccuracyRejectionC} and the area under the graph is used as the numerical value of the metric.
-It is common to calculate the area from the accuracy level for the whole test dataset, not taking into account the rectangular area below this level.
+To accurately evaluate model uncertainty, we focus on the correlation between the model's confidence and the accuracy of its predictions.
+Our evaluation process follows this pipeline:

+\begin{itemize} \item For each of the $N$ test samples, we obtain the predicted class $c$ from Transformer model and the corresponding confidence score $s$ from \textit{Score Predictor}. \item We rank the samples by confidence score in ascending order, from the least confident to the most confident.
+The accuracy score is then computed and stored for the entire test dataset. \item We iteratively remove the $r$ least confident samples and recalculate the accuracy on the remaining $N - ir$ samples, where $i$ denotes the iteration number. \item We plot the accuracy measured for the remaining test subset against the proportion of removed samples, $\frac{ir}{N}$. \end{itemize}

+The resulting graph, known as the Accuracy Rejection Curve ~\cite{Nadeem2009AccuracyRejectionC}, represents the dependence of the result accuracy on the fraction of removed samples.
+The area under this curve can be used for quantitative comparison of UE methods, with more precise estimates having the larger area.
+The part of the graph below the baseline level is often excluded, because it remains the same for all UE methods.

-The plot of the Accuracy Rejection curve can be interpreted as follows: a model correctly calibrated for uncertainty makes errors mainly on examples with a low Confidence Score.
-The graph shows that after removing a small number of such uncertain examples, the accuracy of predictions on the remaining subset increases significantly.
-In practice, one can ask experts to make predictions on these examples instead of a neural network, and thus the probability of error for a hybrid system from a model and experts will be minimized.
-The most effective method for assessing uncertainty in this case minimizes the number of examples that must be given to experts for analysis.
+The Accuracy Rejection Curve graph can be interpreted as follows: a well-calibrated model tends to make errors predominantly on samples with low confidence scores.
+As a result, after removing a small subset of such uncertain samples, the accuracy of the remaining predictions significantly improves.
+In practical applications, experts could be tasked with reviewing these uncertain cases instead of relying solely on the Transformer's predictions.
+By doing so, the overall error rate of the hybrid model-expert system can be minimized.
+The most effective uncertainty estimation method in this scenario is the one that reduces the number of examples requiring expert review.